-Electronic recovery system deployment systems, if you choose to use them, must be SAFE.
+deployment systems, if you choose to use them, must be SAFE.
 If they are designed to sense acceleration or deceleration of the rocket as the basis for starting an ejection sequence, then there is a great risk that they can trigger on the ground or in your hands if you drop or jog the rocket while carrying it.
 Such systems must have a power switch, plug, or other electrical disconnect mechanism that permits you to maintain them in a completely "safe" configuration until placed on the launching pad, and will not be allowed to fly if they do not.
 These systems may not use pyrotechnic charges of any type (no Pyrodex or black powder) to trigger deployment, but may use standard igniters to burn through or deploy something.

 7. Commercial vs Custom Parts.
 The flight vehicle must be made by the student team members.
 You may use commerciallyavailable "off the shelf" component parts (body tubes, nose cones, egg capsules, parachutes, etc.) and may adapt some kinds of rocket kits for the event, or you can scratch-build components if you prefer.
-If a company should release a kit or design specifically for the TARC event you would not be allowed to use such a kit or design.
-Having a custom flight vehicle part fabricated by a composite or plastics company or custom wood machining company (even if it is to your design) does not constitute sale of a "standard off the-shelf product" and is not allowed.
+Commercial kits or published designs that are made specifically for the TARC event are not allowed.
+Having a custom flight vehicle part fabricated by a composite or plastics company or custom wood machining company (even if it is to your design) does not constitute sale of a "standard off theshelf product" and is not allowed.
 Using a 3-dimensional printer to make parts is OK as long as the team does all the programming and runs the printer.
 Having a mandrel fabricated to your specifications that is used to wrap fiberglass on to make your rocket body would be OK.
-In this case, the company is making a tool; you are making the part that flies
+In this case, the company is making a tool; you are making the part that flies.